Ossama Khalil

-Osama Mohammed Ahmed Khalil, known as Ossama Khalil (أسامة خليل; born 5 February 1954) is a retired Egyptian footballer.
-He played at both professional and international levels as a striker.
+Ossama Mohammed Ahmed Khalil (أسامة خليل; born 5 February 1954) is an Egyptian retired footballer who played at both professional and international levels as a striker.

 Career

-Khalil played club football for Ismaily in Egypt, before moving to the United States, where he played in the North American Soccer League for the Philadelphia Fury and the California Surf.
+Born in Port Said, Khalil played club football for Ismaily, before moving to the United States, where he played in the North American Soccer League for the Philadelphia Fury, the Montreal Manic, and the California Surf.
+He returned to Egypt to play for Al Masry.

-Khalil also played at international level for Egypt.
+Khalil also played at international level for Egypt between 1973 and 1979.